 - 11. Drinking and party

-Yes, Phuket is very safe, probably safer than most other countries.
+Yes, Phuket is safe, probably safer than most other countries.
 Of course, the experience might differ for each traveller, but overall, if you follow the common-sense safety rules, you should never have to worry.
-In this page, we give a few pieces of advice, but keep in mind that these safety tips just use common sense.
+On this page, we give a few pieces of advice, but once again, keep in mind that these safety tips use common sense.

 Apart from careless driving, incidents are rare and Phuket is a safe island.

-Driving in Phuket is tricky.
+Driving in Phuket is tricky and if you are not familiar with the ways of driving in Phuket, no it is not safe to drive a motorbike in Phuket.
 Renting a motorcycle is very easy, and too often, local rental shops won’t even require an international driving license or any compulsory insurance.
 This means that a lot of tourists are driving around with more or less driving experience and no insurance.
 Also, people tend to casually drink alcohol and drive as the day goes, so be smart: have an International driving license, have travel insurance, drink responsibly and keep your eyes well opened while driving.
-Read this page to understand more about driving in Phuket

 Phuket is very safe at night, as long as you keep in mind basic safety.
 Cities are lively until extremely late, and lots of people are always walking around.
 If you are a girl travelling alone, try not to go back to your hotel too late if you go back with a Tuk Tuk.
 Read about travelling solo in Phuket